Director of Programs, Rustandy Center for Social Sector Innovation; Adjunct Assistant Professor of Strategy

 As an adjunct assistant professor of strategy, Grossman teaches Booth’s Global Social Impact Practicum, which is supported by Tata Trusts, one of India’s oldest and largest philanthropies.

-Grossman is a member of the University of Chicago Women’s Board and has previously served in other education-related nonprofit roles, including as a board member emeritus and past board president of the board of Barrel of Monkeys, an arts education theater company serving Chicago Public Schools.
+Grossman is a member of the University of Chicago Women’s Board and has previously served in other education-related nonprofit roles, including as a board member emeritus and past board president of the board of Playmakers Laboratory theater, an arts education theater company serving Chicago Public Schools.
 She has coached civic leaders at the University of Chicago’s Civic Leadership Academy, served as adjunct faculty in the Department of Marketing at DePaul University, and has served on the faculty of the Chinese University of Hong Kong as a Yale-China Teaching Fellow.

 Prior to working at Booth, Grossman was a brand manager at Kraft Foods, where she led customer marketing for the $3 billion grocery business unit.